trufflesuite/trufflesuite.com/src/blog/introducing-ganache-7/index.md

 ---
-title: Ganache 7 Ethereum Simulator - Building on Web3 is now easier, faster, and more secure
+title: Ganache 7 Ethereum Simulator - Building on Web3 is now easier and faster than ever before
 hide:
   - navigation
 ---